 - Pack a spare plane key and keep it somewhere safe.

 - Not all aircraft can haul heavy loads, especially at a high hot place like Black Rock Desert.
 Flying to Burning Man is fun, but it’s not to die for.
-There is almost always someone willing to bring your heavy items such as water.
-Severe turbulence at max weight is no fun.
+Need water?
+You can order ahead and have it waiting for you on playa.
+Order here.

 - Make sure you and all your passengers have your ticket or will call confirmation available immediately after landing.
 You will be met by our volunteer staff after shutdown to confirm you are an event participant.